-If you file a bankruptcy in bad faith or otherwise try to abuse the bankruptcy system, your case may be dismissed with prejudice.
-Depending on the judge's order in your particular case, a dismissal with prejudice can:
+If you file for bankruptcy to try to get over on a creditor or otherwise abuse the bankruptcy system, the court could dismiss your case with prejudice.
+Depending on the judge's order, a dismissal with prejudice can:

-In addition, bankruptcy judges have broad discretion to dismiss your bankruptcy with prejudice for cause.
-If you file for bankruptcy in bad faith with the intent to hide assets, delay creditors, or otherwise abuse the bankruptcy system, the judge can preclude you from filing another bankruptcy for much longer than 180 days or forever bar you from discharging any debts that were dischargeable in the dismissed case.
-In general, how harsh the penalty will be depends on how egregious the acts were.
+Bankruptcy judges have broad discretion to dismiss a bankruptcy with prejudice for any valid reason (or "for cause").
+For instance, if you file for bankruptcy intending to hide assets, delay creditors, or otherwise abuse the bankruptcy system, the judge can preclude you from filing another bankruptcy for longer than 180 days.
+The judge can also forever bar you from discharging any debts that were dischargeable in the dismissed case.
+The harshness will depend on the egregiousness of the acts.

 If the court dismissed your case with prejudice for a short period, such as 180 days, you could file again after the deadline passes.
 If the judge ordered a more extended bar or prohibited you from discharging debts that could have been wiped out, you can appeal the decision to a higher court.
 But keep in mind that appeals can be costly and to succeed, you must prove that the judge made a legal error.

 A dismissal with prejudice is a serious matter, and filing a motion to extend or put in place an automatic stay can be complicated.
 It's a good idea to consult with a bankruptcy lawyer before submitting the case again.